 Sneaky serving tip: "Season your roasted veggies with a dash of cayenne or add chopped chili peppers to your next curry or stir-fry," she recommends.
 Alternatively, hide your salt shaker for a week and reach for these healthy flakes instead.

 Chocolate lovers, rejoice: This indulgent food also has serious health benefits.
 "It boosts levels of the calming brain chemical, serotonin, to help you feel relaxed," explains DuBoise.
 "It also stimulates the release of dopamine, a feel-good neurotransmitter."
 Before you raid the vending machine, Tingle and DuBoise warn that not all cacao products are created equal.
-Instead, opt for high-quality dark chocolate that contain these benefits—they recommend Dick Taylor and Zenbunni.
+Instead, opt for high-quality dark chocolate that contains these benefits—they recommend Dick Taylor and Zenbunni.

 Sneaky serving tip: Dark chocolate can be bitter, so DuBoise recommends balancing it with sweet dishes.
 "Add raw cacao powder to smoothies or sprinkle cacao nibs into coconut yogurt for a treat."